KrzysztofA/y-cipher-decipherer/README.md

 Application created for purpose of 1st year Mathematics Course - Thinking Like A Programmer Module (Computing Module).

-Course work expected us to create a script reading message encoded with Hill Cipher using Matlab or Python.
-For personal curiosity, and as at the time I was learning JavaScript and NodeJS, I decided to implement an app using these technologies.
-Initially I also created GUI in vanilla JavaScript, which was flawed.
-While learning React I decided to refresh the GUI and fix all the issues that API had, including bottling up code and reducing operation count.
+Course-work expected us to create a script reading message encoded with Hill Cipher using Matlab or Python.
+For purposes of personal developement, and since at the time I was learning **JavaScript** and **NodeJS**, I decided to take the assignment a step further and develop an app levereging on these technologies.

+Initially, I also created GUI in vanilla JavaScript, with a bit of an outdated design.
+While learning React with an Udemy course, I decided to refresh the GUI and fix all the issues that API had, including bottling up code and optimising by reducing the operation count (Big O).
+Also imporving the code structure and applying newly learned techiniques.

 ### Ciphers

-Application can decipher selection of Ciphers:
+Application can decipher a selection of Ciphers:

-- Hill Cipher
+- Hill Cipher (Special case using 2 by 2 matrix)

 - Caesar Cipher